SIGCSE Virtual 2026

 All special session submissions must be in English and formatted using the 2-column ACM SIG Conference Proceedings format and US letter size pages (8.5x11 inch or 215.9 x 279.4mm).

-Page Limits: Special session submissions are limited to a maximum of 2 pages of content (including all titles, author information, abstract, main text, tables and illustrations, acknowledgements, and supplemental material) plus an optional additional page for references.
+Page Limits: Special session submissions are limited to a maximum of 2 pages of content (including all titles, author information, abstract, main text, tables and illustrations, acknowledgments, and supplemental material) plus an optional additional page for references.

 MS Word Authors: Please use the interim Word template provided by ACM.